rowyio/RowyActions/README.md

 ## Usage

-This library can be used as alternative to the default [functions.https.onCall](https://firebase.google.com/docs/reference/functions/providers_https_#oncall) function to deploy callable cloud functions for use in action columns.
+This library can be used as alternative to the default [functions.https.onCall](https://firebase.google.com/docs/reference/functions/providers_https_#oncall) function to deploy a callable cloud functions for use in [Firetable](https://github.com/AntlerVC/firetable) [action fields](https://github.com/AntlerVC/firetable/wiki/Field-Types).
+It can be installed and used in an existing firebase cloud functions project

 ```javascript